 Not every sunset photograph needs clouds to display the beauty of the disappearing light and warm tones.
 A striking foreground emphasizes the highlights and shadows cast by the last of that day’s sunlight.
 In this photograph, dead wood sets the scene for a gorgeous sunset in British Columbia:

-TritonTheDark shot this photograph of the West Dyke Trail in British Columbia was shot in September using a Nikon D750 with a Nikon 14-24mm lens.
+TritonTheDark shot this photograph of the West Dyke Trail in British Columbia was shot using a Nikon D750 with a Nikon 14-24mm lens.
 There’s a noticeable absence of clouds in this shot, a popular staple of sunset photography.
 This photographer effectively used his highly appealing foreground and radiant sunlight to frame a gorgeous sunset.
 He had this to say about the process: